 1. A completed online application submitted through the Norcross Graduate School at High Point University;

-2. Official undergraduate and graduate transcripts from all college coursework, a minimum GPA of 3.0 for the earned Master’s degree is required; The earned Master’s degree must be in professional education (or related field) from a regionally accredited university;
+2. Official undergraduate and graduate transcripts from all college coursework excluding High Point University*, a minimum GPA of 3.0 for the earned Master’s degree is required; The earned Master’s degree must be in professional education (or related field) from a regionally accredited university.* (If you have attended High Point University you must include it on your application.
+The Norcross Graduate School will request that transcript for you once application is submitted);

 3. Official scores on the Graduate Record Examination (GRE) or the Miller Analogy Test (MAT) taken within the last five years.
 The combined Verbal Reasoning and Quantitative Reasoning GRE General Test Scores (for taken before August 1, 2011) on the prior 200-800 scales should be at least 1100.
 The combined Verbal Reasoning and Quantitative Reasoning GRE General Test Scores (for tests taken after August 1, 2011) on the new 130-170 score scales should be at least 302.
 Candidates who submit MAT are expected to have a minimum score of 410;